garylirocks/quickrefs/azure-arm-template.markdown

   az deployment [group|sub|mg|tenant] [validate|create|show|delete|...]
   ```

-- The schemas you use for deployment at different levels are different, in VS Code, the ARM Tools extension could help generate scaffolding snippets for you.
+- The `$schema` url you use for deployment at different levels are different, in VS Code, the ARM Tools extension could help generate scaffolding snippets for you.

 ### Deployment location and name